SolidLabResearch/miravi-a-linked-data-viewer/README.md

 Configuration setting `httpProxy` can be used to solve CORS issues in case CORS headers are not set (correctly) on a queried source.
 We support static proxies such as [cors-anywhere](https://www.npmjs.com/package/cors-anywhere) that take the URL from the path.

-We simply prepend the `httpProxy` before the URL of each source in a query that has `comunicaContext.useProxy` set to `true`.
+We simply prepend the `httpProxy` value before the URL of each source in a query that has `comunicaContext.useProxy` set to `true`.

 Example: if `httpProxy` is set to `http://myproxy.org/`, source `http://www.example.com/source-xyz` will be accessed as `http://myproxy.org/http://www.example.com/source-xyz`.